 Brands like Dior, Prada, and Gucci now offer private viewings of their collections and bespoke tailoring.
 The Gemological Institute of America (GIA) put forward various programs in jewelry design and diamonds at their Hong Kong and Taipei campuses.
 And Van Cleef & Arpels has created its own L’École (school), where jewelry aficionados can learn the secrets behind high-end jewelry savoir-faire.

 Meanwhile, Sotheby has invited the affluent class to “go behind the scenes of the luxury business and explore the connection between luxury and art” via their online course, valued at £6,550.
-Watch lovers can also take the Sotheby’s online course designed by Dr. Andrew Hildreth and learn more about “the development of watch mechanisms, design trends across twentieth and twenty-first-century watches, and the market for vintage watches.”
+Watch lovers can also take Christie’s online course designed by Dr. Andrew Hildreth and learn more about “the development of watch mechanisms, design trends across twentieth and twenty-first-century watches, and the market for vintage watches.”

 The drive for connoisseurship-based luxury has transformed the industry and every interaction with luxury customers.
 Currently, most luxury boutiques have in-house lifestyle managers who understand the need for premium personalization and can come up with unique offers for their VIP clients.
 From invitations to curated events and product launches, there is an array of premium experiences available for the selected few.
 And now, thanks to AI technology systems and advanced algorithms, luxury brands can now generate personalized recommendations and customized plans that take the entire in-store experience to a new level of pedantry.